MirageNet/Mirage/doc/Articles/Guides/Sync/SyncDictionary.md

 # SyncDictionary
-A <xref:Mirage.SyncDictionary`2> is an associative array containing an unordered list of key, value pairs.
+A <xref:Mirage.Collections.SyncDictionary`2> is an associative array containing an unordered list of key, value pairs.
 Keys and values can be any of [Mirage supported types](../DataTypes.md).

 SyncDictionary works much like [SyncLists](SyncLists.md): when you make a change on the server, the change is propagated to all clients and the appropriate callback is called.

 ## Usage
-Add a field of type `SyncDictionary<TKey, TValue>` on any <xref:Mirage.NetworkBehaviour> where `TKey` and `TValue` can be any supported Mirage type and initialize it.
+Add a field of type <xref:Mirage.Collections.SyncDictionary`2> on any <xref:Mirage.NetworkBehaviour> where `TKey` and `TValue` can be any supported Mirage type and initialize it.

 > [!IMPORTANT]
 > You need to initialize the SyncDictionary immediately after definition in order for them to work.
 You can mark them as `readonly` to enforce proper usage.